The easiest keto sausage stuffing recipe you'll ever make! Perfect for your keto Thanksgiving and Christmas dinner.

-Now place the firm cooled sage sausage stuffing balls into the cavity.
-Tie the legs together to hold the stuffing in place.
+Now place the firm, cooled, sage sausage stuffing balls into the cavity.
+Tie the legs together to hold the stuffing inside the turkey.

-Cover the turkey with butter and bacon (or poultry seasoning) and wrap in aluminum foil to ensure your turkey is cooked and remains moist and tender inside.
+Cover the turkey with butter and bacon (or poultry seasoning) and wrap it in aluminum foil to ensure your turkey is completely cooked and remains moist and tender inside.

 Make sure to follow all the instructions on how to cook a turkey.
 It even has a full cooking schedule for you to use so it's perfect for beginners.

 If you don't want to use ground pork, you can also use ground turkey for a mild stuffing recipe.
-You can also add a variety of herbs and seasoning such as:
+You can also add a variety of herbs and seasonings such as: